eartvit/mlasp-on-ocp/README.md

 ## Foreword

-This repository presents a step by step guide on a possible setup of the MLASP process described in the before mentioned research article published by Springer's Empirical Sofware Engineering Journal.
+This repository presents a step by step guide on a possible setup of the MLASP process described in the aforementioned research article published by Springer's Empirical Software Engineering Journal.

 The aim of this guide is to show a general approach to implementing the MLASP process described in the research paper on the RedHat OpenShift platform.
 Given the general form of the process, there may be different ways, meaning using different tools, to implement the different areas of the process.